 A taxonomy is "a classification into ordered categories" (Dictionary.com 2011).
 Taxonomies are useful ways of organizing large numbers of individual items so their similarities and differences are apparent.
-No single standard classification system exists, though several attempts have been made to produce a useful classification taxonomy.
+No single standard systems taxonomy exists, although several attempts have been made to produce a useful classification taxonomy, e.g. (Bertalanffy 1968) and (Miller 1986).

 Kenneth Boulding (Boulding 1956), one of the founding fathers of general system theory, developed a systems classification which has been the starting point for much of the subsequent work.
 He classifies systems into nine types: